Erika Slezak: Other projects

-Slezak portrayed Jean Roberts in the 1996 television film adaptation of Danielle Steel's novel Full Circle.
+Slezak portrayed Jean Roberts in the 1996 made-for-TV movie adaptation of Danielle Steel's novel Full Circle.
+In 2000, Slezak was on The Rosie O'Donnell Show to talk about her career.
+In 2002, she was on Intimate Portrait as herself about her career.
+In 2005, Slezak was on The View to talk about her career.

-In April 2018, Slezak appeared as Dr. Eileen Jacoby on the Fox series The Resident, in the episode "Haunted".
-In 2019, she starred alongside Jeff Daniels in the drama film Guest Artist, based on the actor's 2006 play of the same name.
-Later that year, she guest-starred in the CBS police drama Blue Bloods.
-She returned to series in 2022.
+In April 2018, she appeared as Dr. Eileen Jacoby on the Fox series The Resident, in the episode "Haunted".
+The following year, Slezak starred alongside Jeff Daniels in the film Guest Artist.
+She was interviewed for an episode of the ABC news program 20/20 which focused on the murder of actress Rebecca Schaeffer, who appeared on One Life to Live in the 1980s.
+Slezak further guest-starred on the CBS police drama Blue Bloods; she returned to series in 2022.

-In 2019, Slezak was interviewed for an episode of the ABC news program 20/20 which focused on the murder of actress Rebecca Schaeffer.
-Schaeffer had a recurring role on One Life to Live in the mid-1980s.
+In 2021, Slezak was in the television movie Next Stop, Christmas as Aunt Myrtle.
+In June 2025, it was announced she signed a short-term deal to appear on General Hospital; she filmed the role of Ronnie Bard for three weeks, concluding on September 26, which also coincided with her first episodic appearance.
+She exited the role on November 6, 2025.
+Her next role was in Song Sung Blue (2025), where she plays Frances Stingl, mother to Kate Hudson's Claire Sardina.
+The film premiered at the AFI Film Festival on October 26, 2025.

 Personal life

-Slezak is married to Brian Davies, and is the mother of two children, Michael (born 1980) and Amanda (born 1981).
-In 2003, Amanda played a teenaged Victoria in flashback scenes on One Life to Live.
+Slezak married Robert Daniel Mooney in 1968 in Milwaukee and divorced in 1971.
+She married Brian Davies on April 4, 1978, and is the mother of two children, Michael and Amanda.
+In 2003, Amanda Davies played a teenaged version of her mother's character Victoria in flashback scenes on One Life to Live.
+Amanda Davies died on January 29, 2024.

-Awards and nominations
+Awards

 Slezak has won six Daytime Emmy Awards in the category of "Outstanding Lead Actress in a Drama Series" out of nine nominations for her role as Victoria.
 Nominated in 1983, 1988, and 2012, she won in 1984, 1986, 1992, 1995, 1996 and 2005, making the record for most wins by an actress and, along with Justin Deas, is second to 8-time winner Anthony Geary, for the most wins for playing one character.
-Additionally, Slezak won a Soap Opera Digest Award for Favorite Couple with Mark Derwin in 2000.
+Additionally, Slezak won the Soap Opera Digest Award for Favorite Couple with Mark Derwin in 2000.